anjumara07/anjumara07/README.md

 <br/>
 <h4>About Me</h4>
-🎓   Learning Full Stack Web Development, MERN stack, Javascript and its frameworks at Masai School remotely.
+🎓   Learned Full Stack Web Development, MERN stack, Javascript and its frameworks at Masai School remotely.
 </br>
-🌱   Learning Data Structure and Algorithms.
+🌱   Data Structure and Algorithms.

 💼   I aspire to work as a full stack web developer.
 </br>